aturfah/distinguishability-criterion/README.md

 # Interpretable Clustering with the Distinguishability Criterion

+NOTE: **Please check out ([this repository](https://github.com/aturfah/distinguishabilityCriterion)) for a more updated implementation of the methods in this repository**

 Implementations of the Distinguishability criterion and scripts to generate the results from the paper Turfah and Wen (2024) "Interpretable Clustering with the Distinguishability Criterion." ([Arxiv link](https://arxiv.org/abs/2404.15967)).

 ## Directory structure